 As the founding father or founding mother of your dynasty, you will need to find the method to build financial capital that suits you and your own the best.

-In this video, I will be talking about the family business wealth-building model, which is the third I will be discussing in this series.
+In this post, I will be talking about the family business wealth-building model, which is the third I will be discussing in this series.
 If you missed any of the others, you go back to the the first post in this series.

 And as I always preface, with generational wealth, money is the least important thing.
 There is a reason the Scottish say, the father builds, his son buys, his son sells, and his son begs.
 There is a parallel colloquial proverb present in all cultures globally and goo reason for it.